Txominerras/Txominerras/README.md

 Hi, I'm Txomin Errasti

-I'm passionate about Software Engineering, with a particular interest in VR/AR Development and game development.
-I also have experience in web development.
+Passionate about Software Engineering, particularly in VR/AR Development, while also delving into the exciting world of cybersecurity.

 I'm a dedicated Software Engineering student at the University of the Basque Country.